Scenario paintball: Types of scenario paintball

-A Real Time Tactical event is a mixture of Big Game play and video game Real Time Strategy game mechanics.
+A Real Time Tactical event is a mixture of Big Game play and video game real-time strategy (RTS) game mechanics.
 Players use the event mobile app's Augmented Reality features to capture territory, build virtual structures, upgrade their forces, unlock special powers, and score points.
 Advanced game mechanics including capturing territory based on player GPS proximity, RGB light indicators on control points, image recognition, Heads Up Display compatibility, and AI content distribution.

 A Battle Royale event plays the same as video game Battle Royales.
 Using the event's mobile app, players play over an increasingly shrinking playing field until only 1 person or team is left standing.

 Scenario events are usually planned far in advance, both by the event "producers" or fields, and by the players themselves.
 Players may form large, lasting networks of players and teams that play together year after year in a specific scenario.
 These organizations help plan game strategy and direct their groups on the field and offer a level of organization beyond the basic two-sided team play.

 Modern events may feature many different playing styles in a single weekend, featuring Battle Royale games, A Big Game, and a Paintball Scenario across 3 days.

 Like all forms of paintball, scenario paintball has a very good per-capita safety record.
 Due to longer play times, heat-related injuries are one of the more common injuries in scenario paintball.
 Many players often carry 1- to 3-liter water bladders, allowing players to drink water without removing their safety masks, to combat heat and dehydration.